Recording from CityLine meeting

 The environmental impact report and planning proposals are available on the Urban Planning Portal, where anyone can review the documents and submit an official statement.
 The documents were uploaded in November.
 The deadline for comments is January 25, 2025.

-With the CityLine, a new public transportation system will emerge, tying the city and neighboring municipalities closer together, improving the quality of life, simplifying daily life for residents.
+The CityLine is a new public transportation tying the city and neighboring municipalities together, improving the quality of life and simplifying daily life.
 With it we strengthen infrastructure, make a great city even better, and take vital steps in addressing climate change issues and improving public health.